RemoteSoul-hub/RemoteSoul-hub/README.md

 ## I'm a Web Developer, Designer and Freelancer!!

-- 🔭 I'm currently learning on FreeCodeCamp and TheOdinProject
+- 🔭 My main learning ressources are Google, FreeCodeCamp and TheOdinProject
 - 🌱 I’m currently learning everything, but mostly Vanilla Javascript and Node.js
 - 👯 I’m looking to collaborate and help you out on your website endeavors!
 - 🥅 2021 Goals: Be able to build my own javascript advanced projects!